Yannek-JS/ssd-alignment-test/README.md

 **!!!
 WARNING !!!**

 **The script destroys the content of a tested disk.
 Be careful using it.
-You may loose your data.**
+You may loose your data by mistake.**

 **You use this script on your own responsibility !!!**